Use cases

 | Every tool call and source | Kept in a full audit trace |

 You're still the name on every message.
 Arlo does the work and you sign off.
-On the Team plan, pricing is usage-based; the Business plan adds custom admin policy, roles, SSO, and audit export for firms that need it.
+Arlo runs on prepaid credits — 400 credits per $1, starting at $50, good for 12 months; admin policy, roles, SSO, and audit export are available on request for firms that need them.

 How it compares to doing it manually